friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unreal/tutorials/christmasTree.md

 ## Step-by-Step

-1. Create and setup an empty Unreal project with only actor PostProcessVolume which used to show shader as a full screen quad.
-2. Navigate to the content drawer and create a material.
-Then Open it.
+1. [Create](../../unreal.md) a new Unreal Project and Shader
-3. Creation of the tree around the world origin
+2. Creation of the tree around the world origin
     1. Create the trunk as a [Hexagonal Prism](../sdfs/hexprism.md) with *height 1* and place it just below the world origin at *position (0,-5,-10)*
     2. Create the three out of five [Ellipsoids](../sdfs/ellipsoid.md) of varying sizes